will-hart/BlitzExpansion/README.md

     void sample();

 This function should be called from within the main loop.
-It takes a single sample using the given sample function, then listens for serial messages until the required sampling frequency is obtained.
+It takes a single set of sensor readings using the sample function provided in `BlitzExpansion::begin()`, then listens for serial messages until the required sampling frequency is obtained.
 If a significant amount of serial activity is undertaken (for instance transmitting a large amount of messages from the buffer) there may be some delays in sampling.
 This function takes no arguments.

+This function also keeps a running counter of samples, and when the number of samples specified in `sendFrequency` in the constructor has been met, it logs a reading for transmission to the data logger by using the `log` function provided in `BlitzExpansion::connect()`

 ### BlitzFormattedMessage